Sponsor session 1 - ZFS Dive: exploring how the ZFS Storage Appliance works (Red Stack Tech)

 If you’ve ever struggled with a particularly complex reporting request from an applications developer – for instance, returning just a specific set of rows from a subset of rows already extracted, or creating the equivalent of a Microsoft Excel pivot table, or producing a report with subtotals and subsections just like a spreadsheet – then this session is just right for you.
 We’ll demonstrate the basics of how to produce these complex output matrices with just a few calls to Oracle 12cR1 analytic functions and discuss how you applications developers (as well as Oracle DBAs) can leverage them for deeper insights into your database, and the performance of its application workloads.
 The presentation will offer real-world examples of how best to deploy these features, including detailed sample code that you can put to immediate use.

-we found that the Function-Result-Cache did not work as advertised.
+On troubleshooting a particularly Compliated (PL/SQL-based) system, we found that the Function-Result-Cache did not work as advertised.
+A Colleague found the cause, and devised an inventive Fix.

-and for the architecs that design them.
+This Presentation is must for developers struggling with over-complicated systems, and for the architecs that design them.
 We can help you avoid some Mistakes.

 How do you process a million records into your database a day?
 Or bulk load several Terabytes of historic data?
 SQL is "the fastest", PL/SQL gives you far more control.